 Tour through Old Istanbul, crossing the Galata Bridge.
 Your guide will point out the Suleymaniye Mosque, one of the most important mosques of the Ottoman Empire, before you drive along the city walls surrounding the ancient city.
 You will also pass under the age-old Roman aqueduct on your way to the Spice Market.
 The Spice Market or Egyptian Bazaar was constructed in 1663 as a part of the adjacent Yeni Mosque complex, in order to generate funds for the upkeep of the mosque.
 This was an avant-garde concept at the time—light years ahead of the not-for-profit fundraising game.
-The Spice Market is the best place to purchase spices familiar and exotic, whose pungent aromas bear little resemblance to the supermarket variety, as well as fresh Turkish Delight, caviar and a fascinating array of teas before you return to the port.
+Have a look around before you return to the port—the Spice Market is the best place to purchase spices both familiar and exotic.
+Their pungent aromas often bear little resemblance to the supermarket variety.
+Fresh Turkish Delight is a hard-to-beat treat and caviar and a fascinating array of teas can also be found here.

 Expect dense traffic conditions in Istanbul.